memfault/interrupt/_drafts/mcuboot-overview.md

 #### Implementing `flash_area_read`, `flash_area_write`, `flash_area_erase`

-Finally we need to implement the APIs that MCUboot uses to program flash.
+Finally, we need to implement the APIs that MCUboot uses to program flash.
 The example application used in this article has a minimal flash driver implementation for the NRF52 in `minimal_nrf52_flash.c`.
 The functions are all named `example_internal_flash_*`.
 Most vendor SDKs provide something similar that you could use for these implementations.

-For initial bringup we will also add:
+For initial bringup, we will also add:
-* Diagnostic Logging so we can see what addresses writes and erases are being issued to
+* Diagnostic logging so we can see what addresses writes and erases are being issued to
 * A validation pass that makes sure writes and erases are working as expected.
 A bug in how we are performing program operations is generally the most common reason an image will fail to install so best to catch it at the source.

 Taking all that into account, we have the following: